GoogleCloudPlatform/spanner-migration-tool/docs/reports.md

 ## File descriptions

-- Schema file (ending in `schema.txt`): contains the generated Spanner schema, interspersed with comments that cross-reference to the relevant source schema definitions.
+### Schema file (ending in `schema.txt`)

+Contains the generated Spanner schema, interspersed with comments that cross-reference to the relevant source schema definitions.

-- Session file (ending in `session.json`): contains all schema and data conversion state endcoded as JSON.
+### Session file (ending in `session.json`)

+Contains all schema and data conversion state endcoded as JSON.
 It is basically a snapshot of the session.

-- Structured Report file (ending in `structured_report.json`): contains a JSON based structured analysis of the source to Spanner migration.
+### Structured Report file (ending in `structured_report.json`)

+Contains a JSON based structured analysis of the source to Spanner migration.
 The structured report can be used to in-depth analysis of Spanner migration tool findings via BI tools.
-For a detailed description of each element of a report, refer to [Elements of a Report](/internal/reports/REPORT.md).

-- Text Report file (ending in `report.txt`): contains a detailed analysis of the source to Spanner migration, including table-by-table stats and an analysis of Source types that don't cleanly map onto Spanner types.
+### Text Report file (ending in `report.txt`)

+Contains a detailed analysis of the source to Spanner migration, including table-by-table stats and an analysis of Source types that don't cleanly map onto Spanner types.
 Note that source types that don't have a corresponding Spanner type are mapped to STRING(MAX).

+### Bad data file (ending in `dropped.txt`)

+{: .highlight }
+This is only generated for [POC migrations](./poc/poc.md).

-- Bad data file (ending in `dropped.txt`): contains details of data that could not be converted and written to Spanner, including sample bad-data rows.
+Contains details of data that could not be converted and written to Spanner, including sample bad-data rows.
 If there is no bad-data, this file is not written (and we delete any existing file with the same name from a previous run).

+{: .note }
 By default, these files are prefixed by the name of the Spanner database (with a dot separator).
 The file prefix can be overridden using the `-prefix` [option](#options).